Fun little course

-Cons: There are only 2 benches throughout the course, the tee signs are decent, and the tee pads are mostly natural.
-The few concrete pads that are there are old, worn, and very slick when it rains.
+Cons: Tee signs are decent, but old and some of the new holes do not have signs at all.
+The new concrete pads are ok, but a lot of holes still have the old concrete pads that are worn and very slick when it rains.
 This course is very righty friendly and a lefty with no side arm will have a tougher time than normal.

 Also when it rains, the low levels of the course can get very muddy and tend to stay muddy during the winter.
-The only restrooms are at the lodge, which is at the end of the course.
+The only restrooms are at hole 18 or the lodge, which is at the end of the course.
 The half way point does not loop back to the beginning.

-Also as usual for MS parks, it is $3 per vehicle to enter the park, but most MS residents buy the yearly pass for $42, which is good for all MS state parks.
+Also as usual for MS parks, it is $3 per vehicle to enter the park, but most MS residents buy the yearly pass for $42, which is valid for all MS state parks.

 5 of 5 people found this review helpful.

 -Tee pads were mixed; some concrete, some gravel; I noticed one was carpet.

 -The course is well marked with signs and some good maps before you begin hole 1.

 -This heavily wooded course is designed pretty well to take advantage of the drastic elevation changes.

 -Although it's heavily wooded, it was still maintained nicely as the fairways were well defined on most holes.

 -There were some benches and trash bags along the way as an added convenience.